Embrace and Care For Your Curls

 - Type 4: Coily hair

-Today, we recognize 12 types of curly hair, organized first into 4 categories (1-4) and then organized again into 3 subcategories (A, B, and C) to define the diameter of the curls from straight, to S-shaped to classic and finally kinky.
-While this more custom approach to understanding curl type can be a great start to understanding how to properly take care of your hair, there are some other details to consider too:
+Today, we recognize 12 types of curly hair, organized first into 4 categories (1-4) and then organized again into 3 subcategories (A, B, and C).
+These subcategories are used to define the diameter of the curls from straight to S-shaped to classic or kinky.
+While this more custom approach to understanding curl type can be a great start to understanding how to properly take care of your hair, there are some other details to consider too.

 Caring For Wavy Hair (2A, 2B, 2C)